carljohnsen/duplicati-blogpost/WIP-sqlite/sqlite_bench.md

 - Can we achieve 1M queries per second with SQLite?
 - Is C# the bottleneck, or is it the SQLite library?
-- Can we still achieve performance on-disk without having to run in memory?
+- Can we still achieve performance on-disk without having to run everything in memory?

 ## Benchmarks